openstack/cinder-specs/specs/liberty/huawei-sdshypervisor-driver.rst

 Dependencies
 ============

-Because Huawei SDShypervisor data panel using private Key-Value protocal, we will create a new libvirt volume driver in Nova to realize attach/detach volume to instance.
+Because Huawei SDShypervisor data panel using private Key-Value protocol, we will create a new libvirt volume driver in Nova to realize attach/detach volume to instance.
 Nova BP page is https://blueprints.launchpad.net/nova/+spec/huawei-sdshypervisor-volume-driver